AmigaLabs/clib4/README.md

 ### Shared objects

-Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however there is a bug in `libstdc++.so`.
+Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however there is a bug in `libstdc++.so` that is causing a crash on program start.
 So if you want to use libstdc++ it is better to remove it and link against the static version.

 ### Large file support

-Large files are now supported and tested (i've ported p7zip and tested it with a 8GB file without any problem).
-To use it you have to add `#define _LARGEFILE64_SOURCE` at top of your file before `<stdio.h>`
+Large files are now supported and tested (A working version of p7zip has been teste with a 8GB file without any problem).
 ### SYSV functions

-This library version conatin shm* and msg* functions.
-It needs SYSV IPC library.
-You can find an outdated version on OS4 Depot.
+clib2 now contains **shm*** and **msg*** functions.
+It needs <a href="http://www.os4depot.net/share/development/library/misc/sysvipc.lha">SYSV IPC</a> library.
 If you don't install it those functions will not work and will return to you an **ENOSYS** error.

-### Complex numbers

-Complex numbers has been added to libm (thanks to sodero port) and i've added a test to see if the complex numbers are working correctly.
-A lot of other functions has been added trying to make OS4 ports easier.

 ### Unix path support

 `libunix` doesn't exists anymore but you can enable/disable unix support at any time.
 By default unix support it is disabled.
 If you want to enable it at runtime you can create a `.unix` file inside the exe directory or use **enableUnixPaths()** function in your software.
 You can also disable it at runtime using **disableUnixPaths()**.
-However is not reccomanded to enable and disable it at runtime because you can have problems with internal structures.
+However is not reccomanded to enable and disable it at runtime because you could have problems with internal structures.

 ### wchar / wctype

 All **wctype** functions should be working correctly now.
 We need a valid test suite

-Almost all **wchar** functions are now implemented and tested but maybe something is not working correctly.
+All **wchar** functions are now implemented and tested but maybe something is not working correctly.
-There are no valid tests except a little few so use at your own risk..
+There are no valid tests except a little few so if you find any issue please <a href="https://github.com/afxgroup/clib2/issues">report it</a>

 ### Locale

-Locales relies always to os4 locales but now you can set the encoding you want to use so wide functon work correctly.
+Locales relies always to OS4 locales but now you can set the encoding so wide functons will work correctly.
 Accepted encodings are:

 `C-UTF-8`